 While most Internet users were enjoying a brief analogue interlude of sand, sun and sea, Facebook and ad blocking software, AdBlock Plus in particular, have traded decisive blows.

 The first blow to Facebook ad blockers has been dealt by the king of social networks, which has made advertisements impossible to distinguish, code-wise, from posts made by users themselves.These changes have affected the desktop version, whose use is increasingly limited.
-The people of Facebook, in fact, have shifted to mobile, with figures exceeding 80% of subscribers accessing it using Apps.
+The people of Facebook, in fact, have moved to mobile, with figures exceeding 80% of subscribers accessing it using Apps.

 The retort came in about a couple of days, with AdBlock Plus tightening up how it detects ads going so far as to block even user posts, according to Facebook.